 |Phra Nakhon Khiri in Phetchaburi, Thailand (2007)|

-When you are traveling by car from Bangkok to Hua Hin you will be passing Phetchaburi.
+In 2007 I was traveling from Bangkok to Hua Hin and when you are traveling by car you will be passing Phetchaburi.
 And almost right along the highway you will see a hill with a temple, palace and Chedi's over 3 hill peaks.
 This is Phra Nakhon Khiri, a historical park in Phetchaburi on a hill overlooking the city.
 The name Phra Nakhon Khiri means 'holy city hill', but locals call it Khao Wang, meaning 'hill with palace'.
 The whole complex was built as a summer palace by King Mongkut, with construction finished in 1860.
 Photos were taken in 2007.

 |View over Phetchaburi city from Phra Nakhon Khiri in Phetchaburi, Thailand (2007)|